Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 range(999999998, 2, -15)
 ```

-So slices can be used to compute transformations on `range` objects. ndindex
+So slices can be used to compute transformations on `range` objects, but
-is designed to be able to compute transformations on slice objects themselves
+`range` objects should not be used to compute things about slices.
+If you want
-(and other types of NumPy array indices).
+to do that, use [ndindex](../index).

 (wrong-rule-3)=
 ##### Wrong Rule 3: "Slices index the spaces between the elements of the list."